jirau/simple-api/README.md

   cloudant_user: <add corresponding base64 encoded string here>
   cloudant_password: <add corresponding base64 encoded string here>
 ```
+> **Note on the following step:** Before, you can apply the configured secrets, you must be logged into your IBM Kubernetes Service cluster via the **IBM Cloud CLI** tool.
+For instructions on how to do this, log into your IBM Cloud account, open the target IKS cluster and then click on **Access** from the left menu and follow the logging intructions.

 Once you have the yaml file with the required encoded credentials, we can now proceed and apply it to our cluster, by using the following kubectl command:<br>
 ```shell
 $ kubectl apply -f <secret-file-name>.yaml